meeb/whoisit/README.md

 # whoisit

-A Python client to RDAP WHOIS-like services for internet resources (IPs, ASNs, domains, etc.). `whoisit` is a simple library that makes requests to the "new" (since about 2017, becoming widespread in 2019 / 2020) RDAP (Registration Data Access Protocol) query services for internet resource information.
+A Python client to RDAP WHOIS-like services for internet resources (IPs, ASNs, domains, etc.). `whoisit` is a simple library that makes requests to the "new" RDAP (Registration Data Access Protocol) query services for internet resource information.
+These services started to appear in 2017 and have become more widespread since 2020.

-This is not a complicated library, it just makes some HTTP requests.
+`whoisit` is designed to abstract over RDAP.
+While RDAP is a basic HTTP and JSON based protocol which can be implemented in a single line with `requests` the bootstrapping (which RDAP service to query for what item) and extracting useful information from the RDAP responses is extensive enough that a library like this is useful.

 ## Installation